YanivBah/FullStack_Bootcamp/js/Week 3/Day 4/README.md

 4. Implement the following buy function: The function should add the candy price to the cashRegister, and decrease the amount property of the relevant candy. function buy(candyStore, id){ }

+---

+# 7.5 - Candy Store

+Create a function that takes one argument, an array.
+Use this array:

+const array = ["Hello", "Good Day", "Your Welcome", "hotdog", "hamburgers"];

+to count over all the letters and return an object with the letter as the key and the letter count as the value.

+Expected output:{ h: 3, e: 4, l: 3, o: 7, g: 3, d: 3, a: 2, y: 2, u: 2, r: 3, w:
+1, c: 1, m: 2, t: 1, b: 1, s: 1 }

+---

+# 7.6 - Object iteration

+1. Create a function that receives 1 argument, an object and returns a new object with the properties and values swapped.